 Data Catalog Use Case Examples Include:

 - Harvard Open Door Project (HODP), created “to increase transparency and solve problems on campus.”’

 - IBM Watson connected customer data and advertising information, for an automotive company, to better target the right audiences at the right time.

-- Kansas City, Missouri used open Data Catalog to “drive decisions to save money through more efficient repairs and maintenance of streets, water lines and other infrastructure.”
+- Kansas City, MO used open data catalog to “drive decisions to save money through more efficient repairs and maintenance of streets, water lines and other infrastructure.”

 (Image Reference: The Costal and Marine Geology Data Catalog)